antonlogvinenko/rust-by-example/README.md

 	* Evaluation forced by `block_on` (or similar functions) that perform polling of events
 	* Polling types:
 		* `spawn_local` add task to current thread's task set, polled by current thread
-		* `spawn` add task to pool of worker threads, polled by separathe (different) threads
+		* `spawn` add task to pool of worker threads, polled by separate (different) threads
 		* `spawn_blocked` add task to a separate thread, polled by the specific thread
   * Pinning
 	* The problem